 Here’s a two-step solution to responding to worries.
 The goal is to put your anxieties to work in a positive way so that they become an effective aid to staying in the happy zone.

-1. Worrying alerts you that there’s a potential problem ahead.
-Blinking yellow lights signal that you’d best slow down and look around.
+1. Take your worries seriously.
+Worrying alerts you that there’s a potential problem ahead.
+Blinking yellow lights of worry signal that you’d best slow down and look around.
 That’s good.

-2. Once the worrying has successfully caught your attention, seek out information, and map a plan of action.
+2. Once a worried thought has successfully caught your attention, seek out information, and map a plan of action.